MAC 3-Port Boost Control Solenoid & Harware

 Troubleshooting

-Cause: Incorrect plumbing or too high duty
+Boost spikes: Incorrect plumbing or too high duty — verify interrupt routing.

-Cause: Wrong frequency or solenoid vent restriction
+Boost unstable: Wrong frequency or solenoid vent restriction — adjust PWM Hz.

+No boost increase: Wiring polarity reversed?
 Check continuity and ECU output assignment.

 Professional Installation Standard